Malaysians Stage Anti-govt Protest Despite Covid Curbs - UrduPoint

 Police told local media that the protesters will be called in for questioning as they had violated the ban on gatherings.

-Muhyiddin took power at the head of a scandal-plagued coalition last year without an election following the demise of a reformist administration.
+- Parliament cancelled - Muhyiddin took power at the head of a scandal-plagued coalition last year without an election following the demise of a reformist administration headed by Mahathir Mohamad.

 But his government is on the verge of collapse after allies withdrew support.